 Stansbury Fitness Center

 Our fitness center offers programming that accommodates individuals of all fitness levels, including those with the desire to work on specific aspects of their fitness, either on their own or with expert guidance.
 The program includes Health Screening; Basic Fitness Assessments; Program Design; Personal Training; and Reassessments.
 The facility is supervised by consultants who possess credentials from the nation’s leading fitness organization the American Council on Exercise (ACE).
-Locker rooms are located in Stansbury Hall with locker service available for members of the Fitness Center. * Participants under 16 must be accompanied by adult, or scheduled with a personal trainer.
+Showers and locker service available.
+8 week sessions.

 |6:30 - 8:00 am||6:30 - 8:00 am